-- 1. Between 1921 to the present, many young African-Nova Scotia children, who were wards of the Province of Nova Scotia, were sent to live at the Nova Scotia Home for Colored Children ("NSHCC").
+- 1. Between 1921 to the present, many young African-Nova Scotia children, who were wards of the Province of Nova Scotia ("Province"), were sent to live at the Nova Scotia Home for Colored Children ("NSHCC").
 Many of these children had physical, emotional and sexual abuses inflicted upon them by adult staff at the NSHCC. - 2.
 The abuses inflicted on the children wards were systemic in nature.
-During all relevant years, the Defendant operated, caused to be operated, or permitted to be operated a residential facility whose residents were systemically subject to abuse and mistreatment. - 3.
-The Plaintiffs are former wards of the Province and former residents of the NSHCC.
-While residents at the NSHCC they suffered from years of physical, sexual and emotional abuse inflicted upon them by NSHCC staff. - 4.
-The Plaintiffs bring this action based on an allegation that the Defendant breached its fiduciary duty towards them and other former residents.
-The Plaintiffs further plead systemic negligence, alleging that the Defendant failed to have in place management and operations procedures that would reasonably have prevented the abuse.
+During all relevant years, the Defendants operated, caused to be operated, or permitted to be operated a residential facility whose residents were systemically subject to abuse and mistreatment. - 3.
+The Province failed to adequately detect or respond to these prolonged instances of systemic abuse. - 3.
+4. The Plaintiffs are former wards of the Province and former residents of the NSHCC.
+While residents at the NSHCC they suffered from years of physical, sexual and emotional abuse inflicted upon them by NSHCC staff, family and friends of staff and other residents. - 4.
+5. The Plaintiffs bring this action based on an allegation that the Defendants breached its their fiduciary duty towards them and other former residents.
+The Plaintiffs further plead systemic negligence, alleging that the Defendants failed to have in place management and operations procedures that would reasonably have prevented the abuse.
 They seek certification of this action on behalf of themselves and other similarly situated Class Members.

-5. Nova Scotia has been historically and is currently plagued by a legacy of prejudice, racism and hostility towards African-Nova Scotians.
+5. 6.
+Nova Scotia has been historically and is currently plagued by a legacy of prejudice, racism and hostility towards African-Nova Scotians.
 Young African-Nova Scotians were marginalized.
 The systemic abuses inflicted upon young African-Nova Scotian residents of the NSHCC, and the resulting effects, have compounded the marginalization and have led to feelings of low self-worth.
 The Plaintiffs and Class Members learned at the NSHCC that their feelings of marginalization and low self-worth were facts of life.
 The effects of the abuse have caused the victims to have difficulties adapting and functioning as adults in society.
 The Plaintiffs and Class Members were taught to have little faith in systems of authority.
 This has led to an inability to address, as adults, the systemic abuses inflicted on them as young residents.